johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 This life-giving spiritual reality represents the heart of Jesus' own life, mission, ministry and pain-filled death.
 And this same principle forms the foundation and wellspring of Maize Plant Discipleship:

-> **As we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God and equipped to serve his eternal purpose**
+> **As we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to become truly alive-to-God and authentically equipped to serve his eternal purpose**

 *That is the heart of Maize Plant Discipleship*.